kanikadchopra/proj_plots/README.md

 <img src="/docs/x_vals.png" alt = "Example of x-vals matrix">

 **Can I see the data that is plotted as a DataFrame?**
-In the examples above, you'll notice that the output of the `proj_data()` function is set in the variable `plot_data`.
+In the examples above, you'll notice that the output of the `projdata()` function is set in the variable `plot_data`.
 If we were to call the `plot_data` variable, we would have the following DataFrame outputted (based on the example above):

 <img src="/docs/plot_data.png" alt = "Example of plot_data DataFrame">